-These Vegan Pumpkin Chocolate Chip Cookies are soft, chewy and secretly healthy.
-In addition, this eggless pumpkin cookie recipe is gluten free, Paleo friendly and low carb!
+These paleo pumpkin chocolate chip cookies are soft, chewy and secretly healthy.
+In addition, this eggless pumpkin cookie recipe is gluten free, vegan and low carb!

-- dairy free (no butter or oil)
+- dairy free - no butter or oil

-- soft, chewy, not cakey
+- soft & chewy, not cakey

 - easy to make